opentelekomcloud-docs/data-lake-insight/doc/source/index.rst

    .. service_card::
       :service_type: dli
-      :umn: This document provides detailed operation guidance of DLI to help you learn and use DLI.
+      :umn: This document provides you with the DLI workflow and resource usage from console.
       :api-ref: This document introduces API reference provided by DLI and describes functions and parameters of each API.
+      :dev: This document gives you in depth guidance for using different type of DLI jobs.
       :sqlreference: This document describes the common configuration items of the SQL syntax for DLI.